dorsium/dorsium-design-kit/README.md

 # Dorsium Design Kit

+🚫 **License Notice:**
+All assets and designs in this repository are strictly proprietary.
+**Do NOT use for personal or commercial purposes under any circumstances.**

 This repository contains the official design assets, UI references, and visual guidelines used across the Dorsium ecosystem.

 ## Folders